Stage presentation is always fun, as you will be showcasing your talent in front of the audience who are there to listen to you.

 Practice yourself in front of the camera or friends:

-- Helped me to notice and fixed my body language, and in first recording I found: I scratched my head twice, I blinked my eyes a lot, and few other body actions which are not suggested or look good when giving a formal presentation.
+- Helped me to notice and fixed my body language, and in first recording I found: I scratched my head twice, I blinked my eyes a lot, and few other body actions that are not suggested or look good when engaging with audience

-Camera does help to watch your recording, but also it’s a good idea to see your facial expression on a mirror.
-Look at the mirror, and start giving presentation.
-You would understand, how your facial expression changes when you explaining things.
-This will further help you to eradicate 1-2 expressions on particular emotions, which looks quite funny.
+The camera does help to watch your recording, but also, it’s a good idea to see your facial expression in a mirror.
+Look at the mirror, and practice again.
+You would understand, how your facial expression changes when you are explaining things.
+This will further help you to eradicate funny expressions.

 Here are some additional tips and pointers to help you prepare for your first stage presentation:

 - Use speaker alert iOS app to time yourself.